 The enum 'stopValue' should be used when the end of the array is signaled by an occurrence having a logical value that is equal to one of the specified 'stop values'.

 When parsing, any number of occurrences is expected in the data, followed by an occurrence which is a stop value as specified by dfdl:occursStopValue.
-It is a processing error if a stop value occurrence is not found in the data (including when there are zero other occurrences).
+It is a Processing Error if a stop value occurrence is not found in the data (including when there are zero other occurrences).
 The parser stops looking for occurrences once a stop value has been found.
-If validation is enabled, it is a validation error if less than XSD minOccurs occurrences are found or defaulted, or more than XSD maxOccurs occurrences are found, not including the stop value.
+If validation is enabled, it is a Validation Error if less than XSD minOccurs occurrences are found or defaulted, or more than XSD maxOccurs occurrences are found, not including the stop value.

 When unparsing, the behavior is the same as for 'parsed', with the addition that a stop value occurrence is output after the last Infoset occurrence.
 If dfdl:occursStopValue provides multiple stop values then the first is used.

 The stop value itself is not added to the Infoset when parsing.
-It is a processing error if a stop value is found in the Infoset when unparsing.
+It is a Processing Error if a stop value is found in the Infoset when unparsing.
 (This ensures that the array can be reparsed, as the stop value will be placed automatically and only at the end.)

 It is a Schema Definition Error if dfdl:occursStopValue is not provided or in scope.